 Can we book our flights as a group?

 If you would like to book flights in a group you are more than welcome to.
-EWB won’t be organising flights for participants but you might like to coordinate flights with other participants from your state.
-A Facebook group for all the participants will be created to discuss flights and will be a convenient location to hold other conversations about the Summit.
+EWB does not organise flights for participants but you might like to coordinate flights with other participants from your state.
+A Facebook group for all the participants will be created to discuss flights and will be a convenient place to hold other conversations about the Summit.

 What are the sleeping arrangements?
 Will I be sharing accommodation?
 Will I be able to choose who I share with?